klauern/blog/content/2016/benefits_for_military.md

 you're out.
 However, I think you hired the person because of their skills and ability, so you should recognize that you're essentially paying a small tax on the benefit of having someone of that calibur working with your company.

-# What you can do

-I hope that I've outlined